blinkupsdk/docs/README.md

 });
 ```

-After this you need to check if you need to fill in the user profile and fill the details if need:
+After this you need to check whether the user has a name and email.
+If needed, prompt the user to add those details:

 Swift: